Design Terraform Modules for the Right Consumer

 Know which audience you’re serving

-| Consumer | What they need | How your module should respond |
+| Consumer | What they need | Interface Style | Default Behavior |

-| Product engineers | Outcomes, not infrastructure trivia | Hide the knobs, ship strong defaults, and wrap common tasks in opinionated interfaces. |
+| Product engineers | Outcomes, not infrastructure trivia | Intent-based.
+Hide the knobs and wrap common tasks in opinionated interfaces. | Strong defaults.
+If 90% of teams need it, enable it by default. |

-| Infrastructure engineers | Fine-grained control with guardrails | Expose detailed inputs, but still enforce policy and sensible defaults. |
+| Infrastructure engineers | Fine-grained control with guardrails | Transparent.
+Expose detailed inputs to allow flexible wiring. | Safe defaults.
+Enforce policy (encryption, tagging) but allow overrides. |

-The clearer you are up front, the easier it becomes to decide what goes inside—and what deserves a separate module.
+The clearer you are up front, the easier it becomes to decide what goes inside - and what deserves a separate module.

 Designing modules for product engineers

 Product engineers shouldn’t learn VPC trivia just to get an HTTPS endpoint.
-Give them an interface that reads like their intention:
+Give them an interface that reads like their intention.

 - Ship a real abstraction.
 Expose the handful of inputs that represent the outcome—

 service_name,container_port,domain_name.
 Everything else should be an opinionated default. - Be boldly opinionated.
 If 90% of teams should enable access logs, flip them on by default.
 Document how to opt out instead of forcing every team to make the same decision.
+This reduces drift across your organization by keeping configuration consistent.

 - Duplicate when necessary.
 It’s okay to publish